Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 - **ActionCreator**: Provides interface for business logic
 - **Action**: Represents an individual state mutation
 - **Dispatcher**: Stores state, invokes reducers, publishes new state
-- **Reducers**: Combine current state and action to produce a new state
+- **Reducers**: Pure functions, combine current state and action to produce a new state

+^
+- Views and View Controllers trigger actions through ActionCreators
+- ActionCreators are sent to Dispatcher
+- Dispatcher invokes action creator, Action creator can create action
+- Dispatcher sends created action (if any) to a reducer
+- Dispatcher distributes new state to all subscribers

 ---